Campaign of the Month: October 2017

 Canal Street to the south, Rampart Street to the west, Esplanade Avenue to the north and the Mississippi River to the east: these landmarks surround the section of New Orleans known to locals as the Vieux Carre and to visitors as the French Quarter.

-Culturally it is one of the best-preserved spectacles of early French colonialism remaining in America.
+Culturally, the Quarter is one of the best-preserved spectacles of early French colonialism remaining in America.
 It is a dream out of the past, framed by wrought-iron banner-rails and tall, wooden shutters over doors and windows alike.
 It is a link to the past, and this alone renders the French Quarter attractive to the Kindred population.

 Business and residential areas juxtapose in this 6-by-12 block area.
 To the south, near Canal Street, one can find the nightclub district of the French Quarter, with its bars and jazz clubs.
-As one moves toward Esplanade Avenue to the north, however, the area becomes unmistakably residential not so much as a liquor store is in sight.
+As one moves toward Esplanade Avenue to the north, however, the area becomes unmistakably residential, with not so much as a liquor store is in sight.
 Even the most notorious avenue in the French Quarter, Bourbon Street, becomes almost disquietingly residential the farther one travels past Canal Street.

 Street sweepers make their rounds on a regular schedule; shop owners, barkeepers and residents alike take great pride in preserving their storefronts and homes.
 This can explain the noticeable lack of vandalism in both the business and residential districts of the French Quarter, but can also lead tourists into a false sense of security.
 The area is far from crime-free and can be extremely dangerous for the unwary, especially at night or during Mardi Gras.